Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 ✅ Very innovative interface

-✅ Spaces and the sidebar provide a great overview
+✅ Spaces and sidebar provide great organization

 ✅ Chromium compatibility and Chrome extensions